trangtranghaha29/gamelytics-player-retention-analysis/README.md

 | 2 | 19,120 | 13.73% |
 | 3 | 2,293 | 10.16% |

 Returning at least once is associated with ~7.5× higher D7 retention.
-The relationship peaks at one return day and declines thereafter — the meaningful threshold is *returning at all*, not *returning often*.
+Retention then *declines* from one return day onward — this non-monotonic shape is treated as the same dataset artifact described below, not as evidence that lower engagement improves retention.

 **3 — Retention held flat as acquisition grew.** Monthly registrations rose 41.9% (33,733 → 47,882) while D7 retention stayed within 5.58%–5.99% across all nine cohorts.

-**Data quality finding — the retention curve is not organically shaped.** The curve rises from D1 (2.02%) to D6 (6.92%) before dipping at D7, rather than decaying monotonically.
+**Data quality note.** The curve rises from D1 (2.02%) to D6 (6.92%) before dipping at D7, rather than decaying monotonically.
 This is not a calculation error: Pandas and SQL implementations match, restricting to 2020 doesn't change it, registration volume is evenly distributed with no anomalous clusters, and weekly cohorts show the same pattern (1.2pp range across 38 weeks).
 The synthetic timestamps appear not to model organic churn, so this shape is treated as a structural property of the dataset — no product interpretation is drawn from it.

 ---